 Step 5: Prepare your next 1-on-1

-Topics that you didn't checkmark as completed will be saved in the Agenda.
+Topics you didn't checkmark as completed will be saved under the suggestions tab.
 You’ll be able to add them to the next 1-on-1 Collaborative Agenda.

 If you and your team member have decided to set some Action Items, you can add a “delivery” date to each item listed.

-With the right approach, holding employees accountable is about instilling a sense of clarity, spurring proactivity, and ultimately driving performance.
+With the right approach, holding employees accountable instills a sense of clarity, spurs proactivity, and ultimately drives performance.